Getting your horse ready for competition

 Hannah feeds alfalfa to her competition horses and youngsters.
 “Dressage requires a careful combination of energy and concentration,” she says.
 “Cereals have a tendency to hot up some of my horses, so I like to feed alfalfa, as it keeps them calm.

-“My top horse, Iggy Pop, is currently on a diet of Alfa-A Oil, Performance Fibre and Performance+ Balancer, with Alfa-Beet fed alongside ad-lib forage.
+“My top horse, Iggy Pop, is currently on a diet of Alfa-A Oil, Performance Fibre and a performance balancer, with Alfa-Beet fed alongside ad-lib forage.
 His training regime is intense.
 This high-fibre diet provides the right level of slow-release energy and is a more natural way to feed, helping to keep his gut healthy.”
 Take a look at our other Conditioning for Showing case study, here.